buraglio/forwardingplane.net/content/post/2025-12-26-hosted-email-options-2026.md

 This is obviously non-comprehensive and should be double checked as things chance and I can make mistakes.

 # Comprehensive Family Email Service Comparison (2025)
-## Google Workspace • Apple iCloud+ / Apple One Mail • Proton Family • Microsoft 365 Family • Cloudflare Email Routing
+## Google Workspace • Apple iCloud+ / Apple One Mail • [Proton Family; Referral Link](https://pr.tn/ref/XE0EKRE2) • Microsoft 365 Family • Cloudflare Email Routing

 This post makes an attemt to compare, to the best possible approxomation: